Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 Once the namespace is created, you can add an Event Hub to this namespace.

 Once the Event Hub is created, you can also create an additional consumer group alongside the `$Default` consumer group.
-Refer to <https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about> regarding explanation and configuration.
+Refer to <https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about> or <https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#consumer-groups> regarding explanation and configuration.

 Remember the following when creating the Azure Event Hub, as you'll need the information for the Traceability Agent configuration: